NFL Draft fashion: Best fits and style flops from 1991 through the 2023 draft

 Bijan Robinson, RB, Texas

 Huge W here.
-It’s a classic suit with a black turtleneck, Louis Vuitton shoes with a heavy sole, a lapel pin for good luck, and a chain that, because of the understated look of the suit, becomes the focal point of the whole fit.
+It’s a classic double-breasted black suit with a black turtleneck, Louis Vuitton shoes with a heavy sole that balance the slim fit of the suit, a lapel pin for good luck, and a chain that, because of the understated look of the suit, becomes the focal point of the whole fit without overwhelming it.
 This exudes class, and Robinson looks like a man who’s confident he’s coming off the board early tonight.

 Bryce Young, QB, Alabama

 I love the player, but hate the game here.
 The color?
 Gorgeous.
 The cut?
 Impeccable.
 The tie?
 He isn’t wearing one, and he doesn’t need to — the white tee pops.
+The shoes?
+A perfect complement to the overall look.
 But I do not understand why the jacket looks like it has a loincloth attached to it.
 Young is absolutely going to be a winner on draft night, but that jacket loincloth situation earns him the fashion L. Bryce’s mom, however, is definitely a winner in a gorgeous off-the-shoulder black dress with white floral accents.

 C.J.
 Stroud, QB, Ohio State